 The health and safety of both our colleagues and customers is always our top priority and we will continue to get the latest information concerning the outbreak from official sources, as well as updates and guidance from government authorities and the World Health Organisation.

-Due to all the travel restrictions, we have been forced to POSTPONE all the ‘live’ events that due to take place in the next few months.
-If you had booked onto one of our events, you should have been contacted by us to arrange a new booking or refund – if not, please let us know: [email protected]
+If there are any travel restrictions, and we are forced to POSTPONE any of the ‘face-to-face’ events that were due to take place in the next few months, we will contact you to arrange a new booking or a full refund.
+If you have any problems please let us know: [email protected]

 Training isn’t just important to a company, it is vital.
 Training benefits your company and your employees who will have an increased ability to respond effectively to change and develop their skill set which in turn will allow them to undertake a greater variety of work.
-We’ve been developing a range of 1-5 day VIRTUAL TRAINING EVENTS, a large selection of ‘Free-to-Attend’ Webinars and event a VIRTUAL CONFERENCE & EXHIBITION.
+We’ve been developing a range of 1-5 day ONLINE TRAINING EVENTS, a large selection of ‘Free-to-Attend’ Webinars and ONLINE CONFERENCES & EXHIBITIONS.
 So please use look at what we have to offer you and your team…

 We’d like to thank all our customers and collaborators for your support during these unprecedented times.